Benefits of Renouncing Your US Citizenship and Retiring With Ease

 Those who renounce their US citizenship but are not a citizen of one of the countries listed above will stop receiving payments after they have been outside the US for six full calendar months unless certain exceptions are met.
 One common way many US expats retain eligibility is through residence.
 If you are a resident of one of these popular expat countries, you can continue to receive payments regularly:

 - Australia • Austria • Belgium • Canada • Chile • Czech Republic • Denmark • Finland • France • Germany • Greece • Ireland • Italy • Japan • Korea (South) • Luxembourg • Netherlands • Norway • Poland • Portugal • Spain • Sweden • Switzerland • United Kingdom

-Please note there are a handful of countries to which Social Security cannot make payments (including Cuba, North Korea, Azerbaijan, Belarus, Georgia, Kazakhstan, Kyrgyzstan, Moldova, Tajikistan, Turkmenistan, Ukraine, Uzbekistan and Vietnam.).
+Please note there are a handful of countries to which Social Security cannot make payments (including Cuba, North Korea, Azerbaijan, Belarus, Georgia, Kazakhstan, Kyrgyzstan, Moldova, Tajikistan, Turkmenistan, Ukraine, Uzbekistan and Vietnam).
 Only US citizens can accumulate unpaid payments while in these countries and receive them after departing the country; NRAs lose those payments entirely.

-Conclusion on How to Renounce US Citizenship
+Conclusion on the Benefits of Renouncing Your US Citizenship

 In a nutshell, learning how to renounce US citizenship doesn’t mean you have to give up the retirement benefits or income that you have always planned for.
 It is important to educate yourself on the impact of your renunciation to ensure you fully understand the immediate tax implications, as well as the long-term tax filing requirements you may still have if you choose to leave assets in the US.
 But overall, the news is very good for US expats who wish to turn in their passports and enjoy retirement in the country they have always dreamed of!